msagca/kuki/README.md

 cmake .
 ```

-> :warning: You may have to specify a preset suitable for your OS
+> You may have to specify a preset suitable for your OS

 ```bash
 cmake --preset linux-debug .